Fortunes starting to turn for China's top appliance makers

-Qindao Haier Co Ltd (600690.SS), the country's second-biggest appliance maker by sales, reported a 22 percent rise in profit during the July-September period, while bigger rival Gree Electric Appliances Inc 000651.SZ posted a 57 percent jump in earnings.
+Qindao Haier Co Ltd, the country's second-biggest appliance maker by sales, reported a 22 percent rise in profit during the July-September period, while bigger rival Gree Electric Appliances Inc posted a 57 percent jump in earnings.

 Their strong performance stands out amid disappointing results from sectors ranging from heavy equipment to high-end jewelry as China's economic growth cools.